Solutions

 This means you’re selling and fulfilling orders with FBM, but you’re qualified to offer Amazon Prime 2-day shipping.

-Usually with FBM you can’t offer Prime shipping, and show the Prime badge on your listing (this is a big plus for selling with FBA).
+Usually, FBM sellers can’t offer Prime shipping, and show the Prime badge on the listing (this is a big plus for FBA sellers).
 However, if you (or your fulfillment partner) is approved by Amazon, you can still be a part of Amazon Prime, yet fulfill orders yourself.

-To be eligible for SFP, you need to maintain positive shipping and fulfillment performance metrics, to prove you can offer shipping on the same level of speed and reliability as Amazon Prime.
+To be eligible for Seller Fulfilled Prime, you need to maintain positive shipping and fulfillment performance metrics, to prove you can offer shipping on the same level of speed and reliability as Amazon Prime.

 If you’re using a 3PL company to fulfill your orders, it’s up to them to provide shipping that satisfies Amazon’s requirements for SFP.
-Luckily many 3PL companies have been working with Amazon sellers for a long time and have a suitable network in place.
+Luckily many fulfillment centers have been working with Amazon FBM sellers for a long time and have a suitable network in place to offer Seller Fulfilled Prime.

 The value of Amazon Prime for your products cannot be understated.
-That’s why it’s important to look for a 3PL that can offer Prime shipping when you’re shopping around for fulfillment partners.
+That’s why it’s important to look for a 3PL that can offer Prime shipping when you’re shopping around for fulfillment centers.

 Learn more about SFP, or Seller-Fulfilled Prime